Festive Food Waste: Why and How to Avoid it

 3. Buy efficiently

 • Certain items go off quicker than others, whilst some can be kept in storage for months.
-Similarly, some forms of food preservation help you keep that item for a long time.

 • When you’re planning your purchases, try and fit in frozen, canned, or dried versions of ingredients wherever possible.
 These will last much longer and you won’t need to worry about them being used in time.